himanshuxd/BatchMagic/README.md

 # BatchMagic

-Welcome to BatchMagic, your go-to source for efficient Windows batch scripts repository ! 🚀

-I've always been fascinated by automation, and I've collected a variety of batch scripts that have helped me streamline tasks and enhance my computing experience.
-In this repository, you'll find a handpicked selection of these scripts, each designed to save you time and effort.
+I have made Batch scripts that have helped me streamline tasks.
+In this repositoryare handpicked selection of these scripts that could save you time and effort.

-**What BatchMagic Solves :**
+## What BatchMagic Solves:

--   **Time-Saving Solutions :** Simplify your workflow with batch scripts tailored for everyday tasks.
+-   **Time-Saving Solutions:** Simplify your workflow for everyday tasks.
--   **Versatility :** Explore a range of scripts suitable for beginners and advanced users alike.
--   **Flexibility :** Adapt and customize the scripts to match your specific needs.
+-   **Flexibility:** Adapt and customize the scripts to match your own specific needs.

-## List of Batch Scripts added and usage :
+## List of Batch Scripts:

-1. ### Check URLs Batch Script 🌐
+1. ### Check URLs Batch Script

    `check_urls.bat` is a lightweight Windows batch script that verifies URLs listed in `urls.txt` within your folder.
 Efficiently scan multiple web addresses, identify valid ones, and filter out 404 errors.
 Perfect for automating link validation and maintaining clean URL lists.

-*Usage:*

->`check_urls.bat`

-*Features:*
+   #### Usage:

+   `check_urls.bat`

+   #### What it does:

    -   Validates URLs in `urls.txt`.
    -   Separates valid URLs and 404 errors into two separtae files `urls_valid.txt` and `urls_404.txt`.
    -   Skips URLs where there has been a timeout due to connectivity issues.

-## Contributing :
+## Contribution:

 Feel free to explore, modify, and utilize these batch scripts to automate various tasks on your Windows system.
-Share and add scripts which have helped you out as well !
+Share and add scripts which have helped you out as well.

-Let the magic of automation help you speed up tasks and let you do more ✨
+## Other magical repositories:

+- [**PythonMagic**](https://github.com/himanshuxd/PythonMagic) - Speed up Data Science workflows with Python scripts.
+- [**AHKMagic**](https://github.com/himanshuxd/AHKMagic) - Automate Windows tasks with AutoHotKey scripts.